• Home

 Step 4: Layer 2 — repeat everything

-Then repeat the entire sequence: remaining hot fudge (warmed again if it’s stiffened up), remaining caramel, remaining Cool Whip, remaining chocolate chips, remaining toffee.
-The top layer of Cool Whip becomes your finish — smooth it out so it looks like frosting.
+Place another complete layer of ice cream sandwiches directly on top of the toppings.
+Press down very gently — just enough to settle them.
+Then do the entire sequence again: hot fudge (warmed again if stiffened), caramel, Cool Whip, chocolate chips, toffee.
+The top layer of Cool Whip is your final layer — smooth it out so it looks like frosting.

 easy dessert recipes